-A timely warning and updates may be distributed to the campus through any one or more of the following mechanisms: By the President or Vice President or designee update/change their contact information.
+A timely warning and updates may be distributed to the campus through any one or more of the following mechanisms: By the President or Vice President or designee.

+LRCC RAVE ALERTS: a free service that sends voice/text messages and email alerting the College community regarding emergencies on the College campus.
+Students can visit the Rave Alerts link found on our main College web page located under mylrcc to update/change their contact information.
 Faculty and staff can register for the Alerts program and should contact the LRCC HR department to keep emergency contact information updated.

-• LRCC RAVE ALERTS: a free service that sends voice/text messages and email alerting the College community regarding and emergency on the College campus.
-Students can visit the Rave Alerts link found on our main College web page located under mylrcc to